puppetlabs/puppetlabs-yumrepo_core/README.md

 ### Beginning with yumrepo_core

-To manage a yum repo for Puppet Labs Products, while using a local mirror:
+To manage a yum repo for Puppet Labs Products while using a local mirror, use the following code:

 ```
 yumrepo { 'puppetrepo-products':